MegaMek/megamek/megamek/data/mechfiles/readme.txt

 To match a unit with a gif (picture) you'll need to edit the "mechset" in mex folder

 Mechs:
-Maces/Claws replaced with Hatchets
-Changed some mech names (MFUK) when they are duplicated ultra lights and dreadnoughts do not have internals Blackjack and Scorpion (3050) have double heatsinks (this is official) Shogun SHG-2E is a lvl2 mech
+Changed some mech names (MFUK) when they are duplicated dreadnoughts do not have internals Blackjack/Ostroc/Scorpion (3050) have double heatsinks (this is official) Shogun SHG-2E is a lvl2 mech

 Vehs:
 armor type: 0=standard 1=ferrofibrous
 engine type: 0=fusion 1=ICE 2=xl